Zylann/godot_voxel/doc/source/getting_the_module.md

 These builds correspond to the `master` version depicted in the [changelog](https://github.com/Zylann/godot_voxel/blob/master/CHANGELOG.md).
 A new build is made each time commits are pushed to the main branch, but also when other developers make Pull Requests, so careful about which one you pick.

-In case there are multiple downloadable artifacts, the editor build will be the one with `opt.tools` in the name (because it is built with optimizations enabled, and includes tools).
+In case there are multiple downloadable artifacts, the editor build will be the one with `editor` in the name.

 ![Github actions screenshot](images/github_actions_windows_artifacts.webp)